• Skip to primary navigation

 Before getting started, make sure your ingredients are at room temperature.
 The only exception is the brown butter which is added while it’s still very warm.

-Preheat the oven to 350°F. Prepare an 8”x 8” square metal pan by lining it with parchment paper.
+Preheat the oven to 350°F. Prepare an 8”x 8” metal square baking pan by lining it with a piece of parchment paper.
 Leave some excess parchment hanging over the sides of the pan for easy removal after baking.

 Let the blondies cool in the pan for 5-10 minutes.
 Then, remove them from the pan, cut them into squares, and serve!